Customer Retention Analytics – The Ultimate Guide

 What is customer retention analytics?

-Customer retention analytics is when you examine the data gathered to understand the factors that drive customer retention and churn.
+Customer retention analytics is the process of analyzing user metrics and behavior to understand the factors that drive customer retention and churn.

 In other words, it’s about understanding the survival rate of your customers (hence the nickname, “survival analytics”) and using that data to reduce churn.

 Companies accomplish this using statistical techniques that look at past activity trends and predict future customer retention rates among their various user segments.
-Frequently this means tracking a specific cohort of customers over a set period of time.
+Frequently this means tracking customer behavior among a specific cohort of customers over a set period of time.

 What types of customer retention analytics are there?